Applications for the Mobile Alarm.

 Seniors who are still active and independent

 If you are a senior who remains active and goes out of your home unaccompanied, then the Mobile Alarm gives you the ability to take your emergency alarm with you.
 If you have a fall, whether at home or outdoors you can get help quickly by simply pressing the help button.
 Your emergency contacts will know where you are via the in-built GPS technology.
+The LiveLife Alarm will work wherever there is an available mobile network coverage in Australia.

 Seniors living at home who don’t have an active landline